dragonflyoss/Dragonfly/FAQ.md

 ## Do I have to change my container engine configuration to support Dragonfly

 Currently Dragonfly supports almost all kinds of container engines, such as Docker, [PouchContainer](https://github.com/alibaba/pouch).
 When using Dragonfly, only one part of container engine's configuration needs update.
 It is the `registry-mirrors` configuration.
-This configuration update aims at making image pulling request from container engine will all be sent to `dfdaemon` process locally.
+This configuration update aims at making image pulling requests, which does not contain a third-party non-dockerhub registry address, from container engine will all be sent to `dfdaemon` process locally.
 And dfget does the request translation thing and proxies it to `dfget` locally.

 Configure container engine's `registry-mirrors` is quite easy.
 We take docker as an example.
 Administrator should modify configuration file of docker `/etc/docker/daemon.json` to add the following item: